Angling at Hillsborough Lake

 Facilities for people with disabilities

 There is a tarmac car park which is a short distance along a quarry dust path with a moderate gradient to the fishery.
 A surfaced path surrounds the lake.
 Wheelchair access to the water is possible along the dam wall.

 The lake is a sanctuary wildlife, including swans and several varieties of ducks.
 Do not leave litter, lines or hooks.
-This is a rich lake, providing hatches of flies such as water hoglouse.
-Flies include gold headed nymphs, buzzers and wooly worm.
+This is a rich lake with hatches of flies such as water hoglouse.
+Flies include gold headed nymphs, buzzers and woolly worm.
 The lake is regularly stocked with five thousand takeable rainbow trout.

 Cars are not allowed beyond the forest park car parks.
 Anglers must observe the closing times of the forest park which are displayed on the gates.